Hikaru Ito: 2012

+2013

 With the retirement of mainstay catcher Fumihiro Suzuki and Takeshi Hidaka exercising his domestic free agency option, Itoh ultimately became the team's main catcher.
 With his goal to appear in at least 100 games as main catcher, he played from the season's opening series then steadily continued to deliver in the team's succeeding matches.
 It came as no surprise therefore when he received the fans' topmost votes among the Pacific League catchers in the All-Star ballot, and went on to experience his first All-Star game in July.

 He more than doubled his appearances last season to a total of 137 games, breaking Hidaka's previous franchise record of 134 games in 2008.
-His hitting saw an improvement during the first half of the season (0.30 average), but he went on a hitless slump for the entire August.
-He recovered in the next two months and batted even better at 0.33, making a season average of 0.285.
-He even managed to hit consecutive home runs on the October 6 & 7 games versus the Marines.
+His hitting saw an improvement during the first half of the season (.300 average), but he went on a hitless slump for the entire August.
+He recovered in the next two months and batted even better at .330, making a season average of .285.
+He even managed to hit consecutive home runs on the October 6 & 7 games against the Chiba Lotte Marines.

 In November, he participated in the 2013 Baseball Challenge, where Japan swept Chinese Taipei in the friendly three-game series.